Bayesian-EUCLID: discovering hyperelastic material laws with uncertainties: Introduction

 {In this paper, we bring EUCLID to the next level by developing a Bayesian paradigm for automated discovery of hyperelastic constitutive laws \textit{with quantifiable uncertainties}.
 The approach remains unsupervised, i.e. it requires only full-field displacement and global reaction force data.
 The physical constraint of linear momentum conservation leads to a residual} which defines the likelihood.
-We use a hierarchical Bayesian model with sparsity-promoting spike-slab priors \citep{nayek_spike-and-slab_2021} and Monte Carlo sampling to efficiently solve the parsimonious model selection task and discover constitutive models in the form of multivariate multi-modal posterior probability distributions. {Figure~\ref{fig:schematic} summarizes the schematic of the method.} The discovered constitutive models are reliable under both epistemic uncertainties {, i.e. uncertainties on the true features of the constitutive model catalog,} and aleatoric uncertainties, i.e. {those due to noise in the displacement field data \citep{hullermeier_aleatoric_2021} which is} automatically estimated by the hierarchical Bayesian model.
-In addition to the multi-modal solutions and uncertainty quantification, {Bayesian-EUCLID provides an increase in computational speed and data efficiency} (in terms of the amount of data required) of two orders of magnitude {in comparison to deterministic EUCLID} \citep{flaschel_unsupervised_2021}.
-The current work also extends the previous method to \textit{(i)} anisotropic hyperelasticity as well as \textit{(ii)} elastodynamics; the latter also leveraging inertial data for model discovery.
+We use a hierarchical Bayesian model with sparsity-promoting spike-slab priors \citep{nayek_spike-and-slab_2021} and Monte Carlo sampling to efficiently solve the parsimonious model selection task and discover constitutive models in the form of multivariate multi-modal posterior probability distributions. {Figure~\ref{fig:schematic} summarizes the schematic of the method.} The discovered constitutive models are reliable under both epistemic uncertainties, i.e. uncertainties on the true features of the constitutive model catalog, and aleatoric uncertainties, i.e. those due to noise in the displacement field data \citep{hullermeier_aleatoric_2021} which is automatically estimated by the hierarchical Bayesian model.
+In addition to the multi-modal solutions and uncertainty quantification, Bayesian-EUCLID provides an increase in computational speed and data efficiency (in terms of the amount of data required) of two orders of magnitude in comparison to deterministic EUCLID \citep{flaschel_unsupervised_2021}.
+The current work also extends the previous method to \textit{(i)} anisotropic hyperelasticity as well as \textit{(ii)} elastodynamics; the latter also leveraging inertial data for model discovery. \RR{For the scope of the current work, we assume the anisotropy to be in-plane with a priori known directions.
+This assumption is necessary as the 2-D nature of the DIC displacement data does not allow for accurate characterization of out-of-plane anisotropy.}

 In the following, we present the {new} unsupervised Bayesian learning framework in Section~\ref{sec:method}.
 Section~\ref{sec:benchmarks} presents {several} benchmarks based on well-known physical and phenomenological constitutive models, before Section~\ref{sec:conclusion} concludes the study. {A pseudo-code is included in \ref{sec:AppPSEUD} {to enable a} better understanding of the numerical implementation.}